-Eliane (Maximiliano Gaidzinki S.A.) has commissioned Det Norske Veritas Certification Ltd. (DNV) to perform a validation of the "Eliane Natural Gas Fuel Switch Project", at Cocal do Sul and Criciúma Municipalities; Santa Catarina State, Brazil.
+Eliane (Maximiliano Gaidzinki S.A.) has commissioned Det Norske Veritas Certification Ltd. (DNV) to perform a validation of the "Eliane Natural Gas fuel switch project" (hereafter called "the project", located in the municipalities of Cocal do Sul and Criciúma, Santa Catarina State, Brazil.

-This report summarises the findings of the validation of the project, performed on the basis of UNFCCC and host Party criteria for CDM projects, as well as criteria given to provide for consistent project operations, monitoring and reporting.
+This report summarises the findings of the validation of the project, performed based on UNFCCC criteria for CDM projects, as well as criteria given to provide for consistent project operations, monitoring and reporting.